netsirkdmb/WebDevelopment/assignment1/bio.md

 can be played by either one or two players.
 If you choose to play it with one player, you get to play against the computer.
 I made the computer player smart so that it is actually fairly challenging to win against the computer player.

+Outside of school, my husband and I enjoy working on projects with our Raspberry Pi.
+For our current project, we connected our Raspberry Pi to our garage door motors.
+We wrote a program that allows us to access a website and check the status of our garage doors.
+If one of the doors is open, we can click a button to close the door.
+It also works to open a door if it is closed.
+We are still finishing up soldering the circuits to make it permanent.
+It has been a simple, but fun project that I find really useful since I am always wondering if I remembered to shut the garage door when I am away from the house.